Claude Meunier

 Claude Meunier OC (born September 4, 1951) is a Canadian actor, dramaturge, comedian and film director.

-Meunier was born in Montreal, Quebec and studied law at the Université de Montréal.
+Meunier was born September 4, 1951 in Montreal, Quebec and studied law at the Université de Montréal.

+Career

+Writer

+He was the co-writer of two successful plays: Broue and Appelez-moi, Stéphane (1978), and Les Voisins (1979). and was the creator of Canadian sitcom television series La Petite Vie.